Class: Brut::CLI::Output

 Overview

-An IO-like class that provides user-helpful output, to be used in place of puts.
-This is not strictly an IO and is intended to provide only a few options for sending output to a human.
+An IO-like class that provides user-helpful output, to be used in place of puts and a logger.
+This is not replaceable for an IO.

 Instance Attribute Summary collapse